 This result is not subject to appeal once all parties indicate their written assent to all agreed upon terms of resolution.
-When the parties cannot agree on all terms of resolution, the b.
-Respondent Admits Responsibility for Alleged Violations

-Formal Administrative Resolution Process will resume at the same point where it was paused.
+When the parties cannot agree on all terms of resolution, the Formal Administrative Resolution Process will resume at the same point where it was paused.